ShengWang-XTU/CFPLncLoc/example/CGR_homo_219/readme.txt

-Our input is a picture
+Our input is a sample corresponding to an image